25 Greatest Canadian Albums of All Time

 Essential songs: “California,” “River” and “A Case of You”

 Here are 20 things you had no idea were invented in Canada.

 1. Arcade Fire – Funeral (2004)

 Funeral begins with one of the most Canadian lyrics ever: “And if the snow buries my, my neighbourhood” on opening track “Tunnels.”
 The song follows a pair of young lovers who meet in their town square and imagine their shared future together as adults.
 The only comforts they can envision from growing old, however, are the memories of their parents, friends and bedrooms.
-For an album named after something so traditionally sad, Funeral is bright, loud and empowering, with its wall of sound of swelling guitars, violins, organs, horns and synthesizers.
-A “love conquers all” feeling dominates the album: “Wake Up” stresses the importance of confronting past traumas and innocence lost, while “Power Out” is a rally-cry that urges people to open their hearts to the world.
+For an album named after something so traditionally sad, Funeral is bright, loud and empowering, with its wall of swelling guitars, violins, organs and horns.
+A “love conquers all” feeling dominates the album: “Wake Up” stresses the importance of confronting past traumas, while “Power Out” is a rally-cry for compassion.
 Funeral doesn’t just face personal tragedy: it stands up to it and screams.
-Most artists would be lucky to capture Funeral’s magic once in their entire careers.
+Most artists would be lucky to capture its magic once in their entire careers.
 Arcade Fire did it on the first try.